MarcelGarus/glados/README.md

 ...
 ```

-`glados` detected that the invariant breaks if the input is a list containing only `43`.
+Glados detected that the invariant breaks if the input list contains a `43`.

 Let's actually add a more reasonable implementation for `max`: